hifiberry/configurator/docs/api-documentation.md

 #### `POST /api/v1/smb/unmount`

-Unmount and remove an SMB share configuration.
+Remove an SMB share configuration.

+> **Note:** This endpoint only removes the configuration.
+To unmount active shares, restart the sambamount systemd service.

 **Request Body:**
 ```json